TeaRexcellence/mysterium/README.md

  ```

 1. Open the `/mysterium/` root folder in the terminal and run the `docker-compose up -d` *command* to start the docker container.
-2. Check the new container is running with the `docker ps -a` *command*.
+2. Check the new docker container is running with the `docker ps -a` *command*.
 If you're using docker desktop on windows you should also now see it under the "containers tab" in docker desktop.

 ### 4. Confirm Mysterium UI is now running through docker:
 1. Verify Mysterium is running correctly in the container by visitng the UI port at http://localhost:44449